Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series

 where $\ord_p$ denotes the $p$-adic valuation on $\ZZ$.
 When $F=0$, we set \end{defn} \begin{remark} The definitions above are independent of the choice of the generator $\gamma_n$. \end{remark}

-We prove in Theorem~\ref{thm:lambda inv} below a formula for the $\lambda$-invariants of the $p$-adic Mazur--Tate elements attached to weight-$0$ boundary symbols of level $\Gamma_1(p)$ under a mild hypothesis.
-We first prove a preliminary lemma.
+Under the normalization given as in Definition~\ref{def:MT}, our computations suggest that $\mu(\theta_{n,\Delta})=1$ (resp. $0$) when $p=3$ (resp. $p\in\{5,7\}$) for all $n\ge0$.
+We shall prove this as part of Theorem~\ref{thm:3} (resp.
+Corollary~\ref{cor:p=5,7}).
+Our proof of Corollary~\ref{cor:p=5,7} relies on a formula for the $\lambda$-invariants of the Mazur--Tate elements attached to weight $0$ boundary symbols of level $\Gamma_1(p)$ (Theorem~\ref{thm:lambda inv}).
+To prove this, we require the following preliminary lemma.

 \begin{lemma} Let $p$ be an odd prime number and $n \geq 1$ be an integer.
 If $\phi \in \BSymb_{\Gamma_1(p)}(\mathcal{V}_0(\ZZ / p \ZZ))$, then